MicrosoftDocs/windows-dev-docs/windows-apps-src/cpp-and-winrt-apis/consume-apis.md

 }
 ```

-All constructors on the projected type *except* the `nullptr_t` constructor cause a backing Windows Runtime object to be created.
-The `nullptr_t` constructor is essentially a no-op.
+All constructors on the projected type *except* the **std::nullptr_t** constructor cause a backing Windows Runtime object to be created.
+The **std::nullptr_t** constructor is essentially a no-op.
 It expects the projected object to be initialized at a subsequent time.
 So, whether a runtime class has a default constructor or not, you can use this technique for efficient delayed initialization.

 This consideration affects other places where you're invoking the default constructor, such as in vectors and maps.
 Consider this code example, for which you'll need a **Blank App (C++/WinRT)** project.